-- SMART-TRAIN, which is part of CAF's strategic digitisation initiative and is aimed at developing a new generation of more competitive trains and services through the digitally secure capture, storage, processing and advanced analysis of all the train operations data. - UNIMODEL, a joint two-year project aimed at developing a universal cost model (UCM) methodology to calculate the overall cost of running the vehicle on the tracks, reduce and improve life cycle costs (LCCs) and analyse the impact on costs of introducing innovative technologies to the rolling stock. - STARS to determine the suitability of global satellite positioning in the rolling stock industry.
+- SMART-TRAIN, which is part of CAF's strategic digitisation initiative and is aimed at developing a new generation of more competitive trains and services through the digitally secure capture, storage, processing and advanced analysis of all the train operations data. - UNIMODEL, a joint two-year project aimed at developing a universal cost model (UCM) methodology to calculate the overall cost of running the vehicle on the tracks, reduce and improve life cycle costs (LCCs) and analyse the impact on costs of introducing innovative technologies to the rolling stock. - AROSS, focused on developing prediction, monitoring and diagnosis solutions for the key components of rolling stock bogie, suspension and braking systems, which will allow for useful-life optimisation and advanced management of these components.

-- AROSS, focused on developing prediction, monitoring and diagnosis solutions for the key components of rolling stock bogie, suspension and braking systems, which will allow for useful-life optimisation and advanced management of these components. - SHIFT2RAIL.
-As a founder member of the Shift2Rail JU (Joint Undertaking), which promotes rolling stock R&D activities as part of the Horizon 2020 programme, CAF is involved in various technology development projects (CONNECTA 1, PINTA 2, IMPACT 1, FINE 1, X2RAIL 1, PIVOT, FR8RAIL 1, IMPACT1, IMPACT2, CONNECTA 2, PINTA 2, X2RAIL 1, X2RAIL 2, X2RAIL 3, PLASA 2, FR8RAIL 2) which are scheduled to continue until 2024.
+- SHIFT2RAIL.
+As a founder member of the Shift2Rail JU (Joint Undertaking), which promotes rolling stock R&D activities as part of the Horizon 2020 programme, CAF is involved in various technology development projects (CONNECTA 1, PINTA 2, IMPACT 1, FINE 1, X2RAIL 1, PIVOT, FR8RAIL 1, IMPACT1, IMPACT2, CONNECTA 2, PINTA 2, X2RAIL 1, X2RAIL 2, X2RAIL 3, PLASA 2, FR8RAIL 2) which are scheduled to continue until 2024. - RAILCONNECT (Basque Industry 4.0 programme): the main aim of this project is to increase CAF's international competiveness through the deployment of R&D technologies in the field of Big Data - Advanced Analytics and Cybersecurity, which allow the company to create a business line that sets it apart from the rest of its competitions in relation to rolling stock management and maintenance.

-In addition to the development, enhancement and expansion of CAF's existing vehicle platforms, the most significant engineering projects undertaken in 2018 were as follows:
+In addition to the development, enhancement and expansion of CAF's existing vehicle platforms, the most significant engineering projects undertaken in 2019 were as follows:

-- Diesel and electric multiple units for Northern by Arriva (UK) - Electric multiple units for TransPennine Express-First Group (UK) - LRV for Boston and Maryland Metro (US) - Push-pull cars for Caledonian and TransPennine Express-First Group (UK) - Units for Toluca (Mexico) - Mexico City metro Line 1 - Trams for Canberra and Newcastle (Australia) and Amsterdam (The Netherlands) - Locomotives for RATP (France) - Electric multiple units for Schöenbuchbahn (Germany) - Automated metro for STIB (Brussels)
+- Diesel and electric multiple units for Northern by Arriva (UK)

+- Electric multiple units for TransPennine Express-First Group (UK)

+- LRV for Boston and Maryland Metro (US)

+- Push-pull cars for Caledonian and TransPennine Express-First Group (UK)

+- Units for Toluca (Mexico)

+- Mexico City metro Line 1

+- Trams for Canberra and Newcastle (Australia) and Amsterdam (The Netherlands)

+- Locomotives for RATP (France)

+- Electric multiple units for Schöenbuchbahn (Germany)

+- Automated metro for STIB (Brussels)

+- DMUs for West Midlands Trains (UK)

+- Naples metro (Italy)

+- LRVs for Manila (Philippines)

+- Barcelona metro (Spain)

+- Amsterdam metro (The Netherlands)

+- Trams for Oslo (Norway) and Lund (Sweden)

+- Extension trams Friburgo

+- Tram od Lieja

+- DMUs for Wales & Borders (Keolis)